Back to top

 1. Military spending worldwide exceeds $2 trillion per year.

-Ministers and military leaders in the UK and other NATO members are misusing the suffering of people in Ukraine to push for even more spending on armed force.
-But in 2021, NATO spent 18 times as much on military expenditure as Russia - and this did not stop Putin's invasion of Ukraine.
-As a stragety for deterring aggression, high military spending has already failed.
-In contrast, for example, investing in renewable energy rather than arms could end dependence on fossil fuels from Russia (and elsewhere).
+Ministers and military leaders in the UK and other NATO members continue to misuse the suffering of people in Ukraine to push for even more spending on armed force.
+But as a strategy for deterring aggression, high military spending has already failed, with all parties engaging in an arms race rather than diplomacy and sustained peace-building.
+There is also a lost opportunity cost – major investment in renewable energy, for example, could have ended dependence on fossil fuels from Russia (and elsewhere) had this funding not been diverted to the military.

 We have only to look at the level of insecurity, poverty and violence in the world to recognise that spending trillions on war doesn't make the world any safer.
 Militarism anywhere fuels militarism everywhere.

-2. The UK has the sixth highest military spending in the world.
+2. The UK has the fifth highest military spending in the world.

-3. Military spending diverts money from tackling real threats.
+3. Military spending diverts money from where it's most needed.

 There is no correlation between the threats people face and the amount of money spent on tackling them.

 For many people, security involves freedom from poverty and the guarantee of housing, health care and education.
-Reviews carried out by successive UK governments have concluded that major security threats include international instability and the possibility of an environmental disaster or a pandemic.
-Despite this, the UK government was woefully under-prepared when the Covid 19 pandemic began in 2020, having neglected their own assessments and equated security and defence with preparations for war.
+Reviews carried out by successive UK governments have concluded that major security threats include international instability and the possibility of environmental disasters and pandemics.
+Despite this, the UK Government was woefully under-prepared when the Covid 19 pandemic began in 2020, having neglected their own assessments and equated security and defence with preparations for war.
 The Covid 19 pandemic came as a deadly reminder that armed force cannot make us safe.

 Many commentators point to climate change and global poverty as factors that are driving violent conflict.
 Ending global dependence on fossil fuels would do far more to weaken the power of Vladimir Putin than sending yet more weapons to Ukraine.
-Yet for every pound spent on reducing carbon emissions, the UK spends £7.45 on armed force.
+Yet analysis has shown that the latest increase in UK military spending will come at the cost of projects aimed at reducing climate impact in the Global South.

 There are more armed forces personnel in the UK than there are firefighters and paramedics added together.